sokoide/tangnano_lcd_cpu_bsram/README.md

   * (Indirect X)
   * (Indirect), Y
 * **!**: custom instruction which is not available in 6502
+  * `0xDF` IFO: Info ... show registers and memory
+    * DF 00: show registers and 0x00-0x7F
+    * TODO) DF 01: show registers and 0x80-0xFF
+    * TODO) DF 02: show 0x0-0xFF
-  * `0xFE` HLT: Halt ... stop the CPU
+  * `0xEF` HLT: Halt ... stop the CPU
-    * FE: (no operand) stop the CPU.
+    * EF: (no operand) stop the CPU.
 LCD controller continues running
   * `0xFF` WVS: Wait For VSync ... wait until the next vsync timing of the LCD
     * FF 00: wait for vsync once (~1/58 sec)
     * FF 05: wait for vsync 6 times (~6/58 sec)